reruo321/OS-Self-Study/_Appendix/Linux/Identifier/README.md

 The permissions of `passwd` is `-rwsr-xr-x`, and the user owner is *root*.
 Since the file execute permission for the user owner is "s", it has the `setuid` bit set.
 If a non-*root* user tries to execute this command, she gets the EUID of *root*.

 The permissions of the shadow file is `-rw-r-----`, and the user owner is *root*.
 It means that no one other than *root* is allowed to write this file.
-After the non-*root* user gets the *root*'s identity through the `passwd`, she can write `/etc/shadow`.
+After the non-*root* user gets the *root*'s identity through the `passwd`, she can modify her password by writing `/etc/shadow`.

 In other words, she can change her own password even if she is not actually *root*, by temporarily getting the *root*'s privilege via the `passwd` and changing the shadow password file.